johannayara/as_schemes/README.md

 ### TimedMultiSigWallet smart contract

 Additionally, a smart contract implementation of a TimeMultisigWallet is provided [here](eth_smart_contracts/contracts/TimedMultisigWallet.sol).
 This contract can be tested using Hardhat.
 Make sure you've completed the setup steps above before running tests.

+The gas report is computed using hardcoded values in [hardhat.config.js](eth_smart_contracts/hardhat.config.js), these values can be modified to the users convenience by editig the file and rerunning the tests.

 #### Key Features